roosterMAP/rmKit-docs/docs/source/utils.rst

 Copy the name of each item in the scene to its mesh data object.

 .. note::
-	* Operator is accessible as a button in the rmKit section of the tools panel.;
+	* Operator is accessible as a button in the rmKit-Utils section of the tools panel.

 .. _grabapplymaterial: